-2001 Agricultural and Environmental Biology AESC

-AESC 2002 Agricultural Zoology 4 Credits As for the e degree programme in Animal and Crop Production.
-CPSC 2002 Statistics 6 Credits As for the e degree programme in Animal and Crop Production.
+AESC 2001 Agricultural and Environmental Biology As for the degree programme in Animal and Crop Production.
+8 Credits AESC 2002 Agricultural Zoology As for the degree programme in Animal and Crop Production.
+4 Credits CPSC 2002 Statistics As for the degree programme in Animal and Crop Production.
+6 Credits